yanb3n/mywebsite/benwebsite/content/blog/Hugo Blog on Firebase and GCP.md

 Starting out with a blank sheet, I knew that I wanted to do (and not do) a few things:

-1. Host the thing on GCP
+1. Host the thing on GCP (_eat your own dogfood_)
-2. Not touch frontend with a 10 foot pole
+2. Not touch frontend with a 10 foot pole (_no js pls_)
-3. CI/CD the thing
+3. CI/CD the thing (_best practices!!!_)

-This isn't really anything groundbreaking or crazy, but looking back at the end of getting this doodad working there's a bit of nuance involved with each of the steps.
+None of this is anything groundbreaking or crazy, but looking back at the end of getting this doodad working there's a bit of nuance involved with each of the steps.
 Let's take a look.

-# Hosting a static site on GCP
+# Hosting a Static Site on GCP